 Procuring Supplies and Services (excluding Public Works)

 A "Requisition" form should be used to order supplies or services which cannot be obtained through use of the procurement card or the Direct Payment Request process.
 Departments may submit a completed and hard copy requisition to the Office of Procurement.
+A contract or purchase order needs to be issued before any services or commodities are provided.

 Orders for supplies or services exceeding certain thresholds require competition by either formal or informal bidding procedures unless a sole source acquisition has been approved or a negotiated CSU master contract is being utilized.